Skip to content

 Switch Branches

 To collaborate it might be useful to work on different branches.
-Therefore, there are two ways to switch branches (to checkout existing ones or to create a new one).
+Therefore, there are two ways to switch branches (to check out existing ones or to create a new one).

-Either you right click on the project name in the lower right corner, go to "Switch to" and then e.g. "New Branch"
+Either you right-click on the project name in the lower right corner, go to "Switch to" and then e.g. "New Branch"

 Step 4: Search for View

-or you can right click on the project name in the project tree and then click "Team"> "Switch to" > "New Branch".
+or you can right-click on the project name in the project tree and then click "Team"> "Switch to" > "New Branch".

 Step 5: Search for View

-In order to make the changes visible in your project tree and to see on which branch you are currently working on right click on the project name > "Close Project" and then open the project again.
+In order to make the changes visible in your project tree and to see on which branch you are currently working on right-click on the project name > "Close Project" and then open the project again.

 Prepare to Commit - Stage Changes